-Individuals who have experienced sexual assault, domes-tic violence, dating violence, or stalking are encouraged to contact law enforcement as soon as possible.
-For crimi-nal complaints, as time passes, evidence may dissipate or become lost or unavailable, thereby making investigation, possible prosecution, disciplinary proceedings, or obtain-ing protection from abuse orders related to the incident more difficult.
-If a victim chooses not to make a complaint regarding an incident, the individual nevertheless should consider speaking with the UCF Police Department or other law enforcement to preserve evidence in the event that the victim chooses to pursue charges at a later date, including completing a forensic examination at a Sexual

-Assault Treatment Center.
-When an individual speaks with UCF Police about sexual assault, domestic violence, dating violence, or stalking, they will be asked if they wish to speak with a confidential victim advocate.
-UCF Police will notify the University's Title IX Coordinator of a criminal complaint involving sexual assault, domestic violence, dating violence, or stalking.
+Individuals who have experienced sexual assault, domestic violence, dating violence, or stalking are encouraged to contact law enforcement as soon as possible.
+For criminal complaints, as time passes, evidence may dissipate or become lost or unavailable, thereby making an investigation, possible prosecution, disciplinary proceedings, or obtaining protection from abuse orders related to the incident more difficult.
+If a Complainant chooses not to make a complaint regarding an incident, they nevertheless should consider speaking with the UCF Police Department or other law enforcement to preserve evidence if the Complainant chooses to pursue charges at a later date, including completing a forensic examination at a Sexual Assault Treatment Center.
+When an individual speaks with the UCF Police Department about sexual assault, domestic violence, dating violence, or stalking, they will be asked if they wish to speak with a confidential victim advocate.